Communication and leadership during change: Leading followers through change

-It is extremely important for leaders to be flexible and acceptable to change because it is inevitable.
-In order to get through change, organizations need good leaders to help them guide through these tough times.
-It is vital that the leader keeps the core values of the company intact while they go through change to make sure that the company still meets the needs of its customers.
+Because organizational change is inevitable, leaders must be open to adapting.
+In order to handle change, organizations need flexible leaders to help guide them through uncertainty.
+It is vital that the leader keeps the core values of the company intact while they handle change to ensure that the company still meets the needs of its customers.
 Some leaders will take note of previous leaders and adopt certain things that were successful that those other leaders did when they went through change.
 The leader needs to keep the other employees focused during this change period.

 Communication and leadership as an internal process

 According to Hackman and Johnson, communication is an integral part of the internal process of leaders.
 Leaders must face many obstacles and challenging situations that can lead to personal growth.
 Much of the personal development that occurs for leaders is done as an internal process.

 As they personally deal with issues, they make decisions that affect their lives and the lives of others.
 Intrapersonal communication plays an important role in the decision-making process and for personal development of the leader.
 This inwardly communication does eventually manifest itself in outward effects.